-2.6.1 Set-up routines
+2.9.1 Set-up routines

 - SUECRAD provides the interface with the user, via the namelist NAERAD.
-It defines the constants of Table 2.6 and sets the configuration for the radiative computations (from SUPHEC). - ECRADFR modifies the frequency of full radiative computations (from CNT4). - SUAERLandSUAERSNset up the longwave and shortwave radiative characteristics of the aerosols (from SUECRAD). - SUECRAD defines the geographical distribution of aerosols, in terms of spectral coefficients (from UPDTIER). - SUAERV defines the globally averaged vertical distribution of the aerosols (from SUECRAD). - SUCLOP sets up the longwave and shortwave radiative properties of the ice and water clouds (from SUECRAD). - SUECOZO computes the Legendre coefficients for the ozone distribution according to the time of the year, using the Fourier coefficients defined in DATA statements (from UPDTIER). - SULWN sets up the coefficients for the longwave radiative computations (from SUECRAD). - SURDI sets up the concentrations of radiatively active gases and security parameters for the radiative computations (from SUECRAD). - SUSAT sets up position and altitude of geostationary satellites in case of diagnostic simulation of radiances by the model radiation scheme (from SUECRAD). - SUSWN sets up the coefficients for the shortwave radiative computations (from SUECRAD). - UPDTIER updates the time for full radiative computations (from ECRADFR). - The routines SUAERH, SUECOZO are called only once per full radiation step, at the first row. - SURRTAB precomputes the array linking gaseous optical thickness and the transmission function (RRTM). (called from SUECRAD). - SURRTFTR includes all coefficients related to the g-point configuration (RRTM). (called from SUECRAD). - SURRTPK defines the limits of the spectral intervals, and the coefficients of the spectrally defined and spectrally integrated Planck functions (RRTM). (called from SUECRAD). - SURRTRF defines the pressure and temperature reference profiles used for the tabulation of the absorption coefficients (RRTM). (called from SUECRAD). - RRTM_CMBGBn, for each of the 16 spectral intervals, remaps the absorption coefficients from 16 to the final number of g-points (called from RRTM_INIT_140GP).

-- RRTM_INIT_140GP performs the g-point reduction from 16 per band to a band-dependent number (column 2 in Table 2.1).
-It also computes the relative weighting for the new g-point combinations (called from SUECRAD). - RRTM_KGBn contain the various absorption coefficients for all gases relevant to the different spectral bands.
+It defines the constants of Table 2.5 and sets the configuration for the radiative computations (from SUPHEC). - ECRADFR modifies the frequency of full radiative computations (from CNT4). - SUAERLandSUAERSNset up the long-wave and short-wave radiative characteristics of the aerosols (from SUECRAD). - SUECRAD defines the geographical distribution of aerosols, in terms of spectral coefficients (from UPDTIER). - SUAERV defines the globally averaged vertical distribution of the aerosols (from SUECRAD). - SUCLOP sets up the long-wave and short-wave radiative properties of the ice and water clouds (from SUECRAD). - SUECOZO computes the Legendre coefficients for the ozone distribution according to the time of the year, using the Fourier coefficients defined in DATA statements (from UPDTIER). - SULWN sets up the coefficients for the pre-Cy22r3 long-wave radiative computations (from SUECRAD). - SURDI sets up the concentrations of radiatively active gases and security parameters for the radiative computations (from SUECRAD). - SUSWN sets up the coefficients for the pre-Cy32r2 short-wave radiative computations (from SUECRAD). - UPDTIER updates the time for full radiative computations (from ECRADFR). - The routines SUAERH, SUECOZO are called only once per full radiation step, at the first row. - SURRTAB precomputes the array linking gaseous optical thickness and the transmission function (RRTM). (called from SUECRAD). - SURRTFTR includes all coefficients related to the g-point configuration (RRTM). (called from SUECRAD). - SURRTPK defines the limits of the spectral intervals, and the coefficients of the spectrally defined and spectrally integrated Planck functions (RRTM). (called from SUECRAD). - SURRTRF defines the pressure and temperature reference profiles used for the tabulation of the absorption coefficients (RRTM). (called from SUECRAD). - SUSRTAER defines the optical properties of aerosols for the RRTM{SW} scheme. - SUSRTALB defines the coefficients used for dealing with the surface albedo in the RRTM{SW} scheme. - SUSRTCOP defines the short-wave radiative properties of the ice and water clouds for use in the RRTM{SW} scheme. - SUSRTM includes all coefficients related to the g-point configuration in the RRTM{SW} scheme. - RRTM_CMBGBn, for each of the 16 spectral intervals of RRTM{LW}, remaps the absorption coefficients from 16 to the final number of g-points (called from RRTM_INIT_140GP). - RRTM_INIT_140GP performs the g-point reduction from 16 per band to a band-dependent number (column 2 in Table 2.3).
+It also computes the relative weighting for the new g-point combinations (called from SUECRAD). - RRTM_KGBn contain the various absorption coefficients for all gases relevant to the different spectral bands of $RRTM{LW}$. - SRTM_CMBGBn, for each of the 14 spectral intervals of RRTM{SW}, remaps the absorption coefficients from 14 to the final number of g-points (called from SRTM_INIT). - SRTM_KGBn contain the various absorption coefficients for all gases relevant to the different spectral bands of RRTM{SW}.

-2.6.2 Main routines
+2.9.2 Main routines